skypjack/entt/docs/md/entity.md

 A continuous loader is designed to load data from a source registry to a (possibly) non-empty destination.
 The loader can accommodate in a registry more than one snapshot in a sort of _continuous loading_ that updates the destination one step at a time.<br/>
 Identifiers that entities originally had are not transferred to the target.
 Instead, the loader maps remote identifiers to local ones while restoring a snapshot.
 Because of that, this kind of loader offers a way to update automatically identifiers that are part of components (as an example, as data members or gathered in a container).<br/>
-Another difference with the snapshot loader is that the continuous loader does not need to work with the private data structures of a registry.
-Furthermore, it has an internal state that must persist over time.
-Therefore, there is no reason to create it by means of a registry, or to limit its lifetime to that of a temporary object.
+Another difference with the snapshot loader is that the continuous loader has an internal state that must persist over time.
+Therefore, there is no reason to limit its lifetime to that of a temporary object.

 Example of use: